 Chronic mercury exposure causes serious health problems, especially for the nervous system and kidneys.
 Mercury might also harm cardiovascular health, DNA transcription, calcium balance, and protein synthesis.
 Mercury’s also been linked to multiple sclerosis and autism and may promote oxidative stress and inflammation.

 Mercury toxicity has a wide range of symptoms, which reflect mercury’s widespread effects in the body.
 These include:

-- Neurological: tremors, balance problems, numbness, acrodnynia (painful extremeties)
+- Neurological: tremors, balance problems, numbness, acrodynia (painful extremities)

 - Cognition: memory loss insomnia

-- Pain: headache and acrondynia (painful and discoloured extremities, especially in children)
+- Pain: headache and acrodynia (painful and discoloured extremities, especially in children)